Kmart: 1960s–1970s

 Around the time of the opening of the first Kmart, some poorly performing S.S.
 Kresge stores were converted to a new "Jupiter Discount Stores" brand, which was conceived as a bare-bones, deep discount outfit.
 During the 1970s, Kmart put a number of competing retailers out of business.
 Kresge, Jupiter and Kmart stores mainly competed with other store chains like Zayre, Ames, Bradlees, Caldor, Hills, and those that were operated by MMG-McCrory Stores (McCrory, McLellan, H.L.
 Green, J.J.
 Newberry, S.H.
 Kress, TG&Y, Silver's and eventually G.C.
 Murphy Co.).
 In 1977, S.S.
 Kresge Company changed its name to K Mart Corporation.

 1980s: Last Kresge stores

-In 1980, Vice Chairman Bernard M. Fauber was elected as the chairman and as the CEO of Kmart.
+In 1980, Vice Chairman Bernard M. Fauber was elected chairman and CEO of Kmart.

 In April 1981, the 2,000th Kmart store opened in Kearny, New Jersey which eventually closed in May 2021.
 By the end of 1981, there were 2,055 Kmart stores across the United States and Canada.

 In 1987, the Kmart Corporation sold its remaining 76 Kresge and Jupiter stores in the United States to McCrory Stores, and the brands were almost entirely discontinued, although Canadian Kresge and Jupiter stores continued to operate until 1994.

 Kmart experimented with co-branding in 1985, when the in-store cafeteria at the store in Canton, Michigan, was converted to a Wendy's.
+During the 1980s, Kmart's in-store cafeterias and delis also gained popularity for their sub sandwiches, which developed a cult following for their distinctive ingredients and affordability.

-As well as that Kmart also co branded with Bruno’s Supermarket to create a brand new Hypermarket called American Fare.
+Additionally, Kmart co-branded with Bruno's Supermarkets to create a new hypermarket chain called American Fare.